Why Functional Medicine Clinics Lose Ideal Patients on Google

 • athlete recovery functional medicine

-Clinics that segment patients gain higher conversion and predictability — similar to specialized rehab positioning (rehab marketing ideas).
+Clinics that segment patients gain higher conversion and predictability — similar to specialized rehab positioning in drug rehab marketing, as explained in Demand Quality: How Does Better SEO Improve Patient Fit for Functional Medicine Practices.

 3. Decision Pages